Manojbsgowda/GlaucomaAndroidApp/README.md

 firstly patients know about the Glaucoma and how its affect and how to avoid all those things
 # second grid:
 here we placed many of drops images because based on the glaucoma level patients has to take drops 2 to 3 times a day . for every level diffrent drops are assigned by doctor so we put images to know first
-# third grid
+# third grid:
-Alarm section here patients can set the alarm for particluar drops and time for which eye..it will remainds the patients on time
+Alarm section here patients can set the alarm for particluar drops and time for which eye..it will remainds the patients on time with notification to take the drops
+# fourth grid
+here we assigned an emergencey contact of doctors and appointement for the hospital.